yyx626/yyx626/README.md

 [![Outlook](https://img.shields.io/badge/-Outlook-0078d4?style=flat&logo=MicrosoftOutlook&logoColor=white)](mailto:isyuyingxue@outlook.com)

 <!-- Welcome to my Github page!
 I am a GIS developer.  -->
+Used to be a GIS software engineer, trying to change careers :)
+Currently an MSc student in Applied GIS and Remote Sensing at the University of Southampton.
 Research direction: Remote sensing image detection、AI
 <!-- #### 💻 Programming languages and tools:
 <p>